If you want to know how to do a pull-up, consider this a place to start.

 As my very wise friend Jamie Scott summarized so well, modern humans are opting out of movement like never before.
 And it’s reaching crisis-level proportions.

-Our collective kinesthetic awareness is fading in a world that enables us to sit back, relax, and never move.
-Cue Wall-E.
+Our collective kinesthetic awareness is fading in a world that enables us to sit back, relax, and move a lot less.

 Is it no surprise then that even the most well-meaning, motivated people go into the gym and don’t quite know how to move their meatsuits?